DEPARTMENT OF COMMUNICATION MISSION STATEMENT

 ORGANIZATIONAL COMMUNICATION AND LEADERSHIP

-Six (6) courses are required: four (4) core courses and two (2) electives.
+Five (5) courses are required: four (4) core courses and one (1) concentration course.

 COM 100 Introduction to Communication Studies: Provides an overview of the history, practices, and key areas of research that inform the discipline of communication studies.
-Introduces the applied concentrations within the major and will develop an understanding of various research methods and theories relevant to the discipline of communication.
+Students will be introduced to the applied concentrations within the major and will develop an understanding of various research methods and theories relevant to the discipline of communication.

 COM 220 Interpersonal Communication: Explores dyadic communication with significant others in personal and career situations.